sthakur369/instagram-saved-library-app/README.md

 Everything runs locally on your machine.

 - 🔒 No Instagram password
-- ☁️ No cloud archive
+- ☁️ No cloud upload
-- 🚫 No account required
+- 🚫 No Instagram login required
 - 🚫 No tracking
 - 💻 Your exported files stay on your computer
 - 🌐 Instagram's public embed/CDN may be contacted when the app displays post previews

 > **Important: The saved posts themselves belong to their original creators.
 This project helps you organize your own exported saved-content data; it does not grant rights to redistribute third-party content.**

 ---